Passing California Smog Tests

 ASM:

-The results from my own report are a good guide as to what emissions you can achieve (see next sections).
+The results from my own report are a good guide as to what emissions you can achieve (see next section).

 When they roll you onto to the dyno, the vehicle is weighed and that factors into the ASM standards that are set by the BAR scientists.

 The ASM cut points table shows the formula as A+B/VTW.
-A and B are both shown in the table and VTW (vehicle test weight) depends on what you have in the bus at the time you roll onto the dyno (try to go to the test with the bus as empty as possible).
+A and B are both shown in the table and VTW (vehicle test weight) depends on what you have in the bus at the time you roll onto the dyno.

 I believe the formula on the document is incorrect so I filed a misdemeanor complaint against BAR under the Business & Professions Code (sounds crazy but that's how CA works I'm sad to say).